dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/intro.md

 ## Self-closing Tag Helpers

-In general, Tag Helpers can't be used as self-closing tags.
+Many Tag Helpers can't be used as self-closing tags.
+Some Tag Helpers are designed to be self-closing tags.
+Using a Tag Helper that was not designed to be self-closing suppresses the rendered output.
 Self-closing a Tag Helper results in a self-closing tag in the rendered output.
 For more information, see [this note](xref:mvc/views/tag-helpers/authoring#self-closing) in [Authoring Tag Helpers](xref:mvc/views/tag-helpers/authoring).

 ## IntelliSense support for Tag Helpers